 Frustrated chef, food manic, drinks enthusiast & taste-maker.

-Based in London but originally from Chile, I'm a food & drinks enthusiast who's still on a journey / mission to find the right places for the right occasions in the capital.
+Based in London but originally from Chile, I'm a food & drinks enthusiast who's on a journey & mission to find the right places for the right occasions in the capital.

-From pubs, to local shops and high-end eats, everything that you won't find on Timeout and other mainstream media.
+From London pubs, to local shops and high-end eats, everything a foodie needs and won't find on Timeout, Design My Night and other mainstream media.

 Follow me on this ongoing discovery journey across London and many other cities around the world.

 I guess my story isn’t too different from many other sybarites out there but I'll share it anyway for you to understand more about me.

 Born and bred in Chile, I moved to London more than 12 years ago and have the joy of being able to enjoy the culinary offering from such a cosmopolitan capital every week.